Planning for CDP Change Management: A Proven Approach

 - Executive sponsorship.
 The foundation of your initiative begins with identifying the core goals and use cases that will make a difference for your organization, and getting executive-level alignment, sponsorship, and commitment around them.

 - Cross-functional alignment.
 You must methodically identify all stakeholders, across all relevant functions, and get input from all of them.
-A CDP project is often the first time these groups have gotten together to talk about data-driven customer experiences—so there’s a lot to cover!
+A CDP marketing project is often the first time these groups have gotten together to talk about data-driven customer experiences—so there’s a lot to cover!

 - Governance and accountability.
 You must document your plan with clear jobs to be done, ownership, accountability, ongoing project governance and reporting structures—this task force will drive transformation over the long haul.